 The contribution requirement for active hybrid plan employees is governed by § 51.1-1178(C) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to political subdivisions by the Virginia General Assembly.
-Each political subdivision's contractually required employer contribution rate for the year ended June 30, 2023, was 0.85% of covered employee compensation for employees in the VRS Political Subdivision Employee Virginia Local Disability Program.
+Each political subdivision's contractually required employer contribution rate for the year ended June 30, 2024, was 0.85% of covered employee compensation for employees in the VRS Political Subdivision Employee Virginia Local Disability Program.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the political subdivision to the VRS Political Subdivision Employee Virginia Local Disability Program were \$287 and \$281 for the years ended June 30, 2023, and June 30, 2022, respectively.
+Contributions from the political subdivision to the VRS Political Subdivision Employee Virginia Local Disability Program were \$-0- and \$287 for the years ended June 30, 2024, and June 30, 2023, respectively.
 Political Subdivision Employee Virginia Local Disability Program OPEB Liabilities, Political Subdivision Employee Virginia Local Disability Program OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Political Subdivision Employee Virginia Local Disability Program OPEB

-At June 30, 2023, the political subdivision reported a liability (asset) of \$(43) for its proportionate share of the VRS Political Subdivision Employee Virginia Local Disability Program Net OPEB Liability.
-The Net VRS Political Subdivision Employee Virginia Local Disability Program OPEB Liability was measured as of June 30, 2022, and the total VRS Political Subdivision Employee Virginia Local Disability Program OPEB liability used to calculate the Net VRS Political Subdivision Employee Virginia Local Disability Program OPEB Liability was determined by an actuarial valuation as of June 30, 2021, and rolled forward to the measurement date of June 30, 2022.
-The political subdivision's proportion of the Net VRS Political Subdivision Employee Virginia Local Disability Program OPEB Liability was based on the political subdivision's actuarially determined employer contributions to the VRS Political Subdivision Employee Virginia Local Disability Program OPEB plan for the year ended June 30, 2022, relative to the total of the actuarially determined employer contributions for all participating employers.
-At June 30, 2022, the political subdivision's proportion of the VRS Political Subdivision Employee Virginia Local Disability Program was .00723% as compared to .01071% at June 30, 2021.
+At June 30, 2024, the political subdivision reported a liability (asset) of \$(89) for its proportionate share of the VRS Political Subdivision Employee Virginia Local Disability Program Net OPEB Liability.
+The Net VRS Political Subdivision Employee Virginia Local Disability Program OPEB Liability was measured as of June 30, 2023, and the total VRS Political Subdivision Employee Virginia Local Disability Program OPEB liability used to calculate the Net VRS Political Subdivision Employee Virginia Local Disability Program OPEB Liability was determined by an actuarial valuation as of June 30, 2022, and rolled forward to the measurement date of June 30, 2023.
+The political subdivision's proportion of the Net VRS Political Subdivision Employee Virginia Local Disability Program OPEB Liability was based on the political subdivision's actuarially determined employer contributions to the VRS Political Subdivision Employee Virginia Local Disability Program OPEB plan for the year ended June 30, 2023, relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2023, the political subdivision's proportion of the VRS Political Subdivision Employee Virginia Local Disability Program OPEB plan for the year ended June 30, 2023, relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2023, the political subdivision's proportion of the VRS Political Subdivision Employee Virginia Local Disability Program VPEB plan for the year ended June 30, 2023, relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2023, the political subdivision's proportion of the VRS Political Subdivision Employee Virginia Local Disability Program VPEB plan for the year ended June 30, 2023, relative to year ended June 30, 2023, the political subdivision Employee Virginia Local Disability Program VPEB plan for the year ended June 30, 2023, relative to the total of the actuari

-For the year ended June 30, 2023, the political subdivision recognized VRS Political Subdivision Employee Virginia Local Disability Program OPEB expense of \$240.
+For the year ended June 30, 2024, the political subdivision recognized VRS Political Subdivision Employee Virginia Local Disability Program OPEB expense of \$233.
 Since there was a change in proportionate share between measurement dates a portion of the VRS Political Subdivision Employee Virginia Local Disability Program Net OPEB expense was related to deferred amounts from changes in proportion.

-At June 30, 2023, the political subdivision reported deferred outflows of resources and deferred inflows of resources related to the VRS Political Subdivision Employee Virginia Local Disability Program OPEB from the following sources:
+At June 30, 2024, the political subdivision reported deferred outflows of resources and deferred inflows of resources related to the VRS Political Subdivision Employee Virginia Local Disability Program OPEB from the following sources: